After Latest SCOTUS Ruling on Tariffs, Importers Still Face Uncertainty

 The Supreme Court might’ve closed the door on IEEPA‑based tariffs, but it’s created a far more complex set of legal and enforcement challenges.
 U.S. trade negotiations are poised to rely more heavily on Sections 122, 232 and 301 Acts, each with its own administrative obstacles and regulatory vulnerabilities.

 The trade environment is shifting toward a more fragmented and unpredictable tariff regime.
-While billions in IEEPA tariffs were collected unlawfully, there is no guarantee that refunds will be issued or that they will be issued in full, on time, or at all.
+While billions in IEEPA tariffs were collected unlawfully, there is no guarantee that refunds will be timely issued and the tariffs structure is still evolving.
 For importers, the path forward requires vigilance, documentation and early action.

 Synovus offers foreign exchange and trading expertise and insights, as well as cash and liquidity strategies.
 For more information, complete a short form and a Synovus Treasury & Payment Solutions Consultant will contact you with more details.
 You can also stop by one of our local branches.